 Planning will save you more time than it costs.
 It allows you to organize your thoughts and decide on your main points before starting to write.
 (Without planning you may discover half-way through that you need to change direction.)
 See the hints and sample outlines below.

 The sample essay at the bottom of the page meets the requirements for either exam.

 It’s worth taking a few minutes to roughly outline your paragraphs and main points.

 (Save a few minutes at the end for proofreading as well.
 Check your spelling, punctuation, and grammar.
 Also, make sure that you have supported your thesis or main idea well.)

 Below are two demonstrations of essay planning/outlining.
 They're responses to two different writing prompts.

 (Your own notes can be even briefer, of course.
 Use any abbreviations that you’ll recognize as you write.)

-I developed the outline for writing prompt 1 into the sample IELTS essay below the outlines.
-(If you’re interested, the plan outlined for Prompt 2 became the gap-fill essay in Transition Words Practice.
+I developed the outline for writing prompt 2 into the sample IELTS essay below the outlines.
+(The plan outlined for Prompt 1 became the gap-fill essay in Transition Words Practice.
 See Tony Hillerman's Navajo Detectives for an example of an essay analyzing a literary work.)

 Two Example Outlines

-IELTS Essay Writing Prompt Example 1: The Internet provides enormous amounts of information, good and bad.
+Essay Outline Example 2 (see also the essay below): The Internet provides enormous amounts of information, good and bad.
 What are some ways Internet users can identify reliable information and avoid using poor-quality information to make decisions?
 Support your answer with relevant examples.